anabeldilab/Thesis-Unity-Pan-Tilt/README.md

 Detailed instructions for how to install and setup the project will be added soon.

 ## Usage
-In order to use this application, you must first ensure that the NextMind device is properly fitted to your head, as it serves as the primary interface for interaction.
-This process is critical for the accurate functioning of the system.
+To successfully use this application, it is crucial to correctly position the NextMind device on your head, as it will serve as the primary user interface.
+Correct positioning is fundamental for ensuring the system's precise operation.

-The calibration process can be accessed directly from the application's menu within the Unity environment that I have developed.
-Follow the guided instructions to properly calibrate the NextMind device.
+The calibration process for the NextMind device is straightforward and can be directly accessed from the Unity-based application's menu that I have developed.
+Be sure to follow the provided instructions closely to effectively calibrate your NextMind device.

 Once the NextMind device is calibrated, you can proceed to the device control section of the application.
-Here, you will find four buttons displayed, each corresponding to one of the four available directions for controlling the pan-tilt device: up, down, left, and right.
+Within this section, you'll find four neurotags displayed, each corresponding to one of the four available directions in which the pan-tilt device can move: up, down, left, and right.

 When you focus on one of these buttons with the NextMind device, a command will be sent from Unity to the pan-tilt device via ROS nodes.
 This command will prompt the device to execute the corresponding movement.